Can Posture Correctors Help Stop Slouching? Physical Therapists Weigh In

 Courtesy Emma Stessman

 I've always envied people who have great posture.
-And not just because it can help you look taller and more commanding, but experts say that having good posture also has a host of benefits for your body overall.
+And not just because it can help you look taller and more commanding, but physical therapists say that having good posture also has a host of benefits for your body overall.

 Unfortunately, I ignored my grandma every time she told me to "stand straight" and "keep my shoulders back," while growing up.
 Now, years of slouching and sitting hunched over a computer has left me with permanently poor posture — and I'm not the only one.